Why Franklin, TN Is One of America's Top Places to Live

 As his wand passes through their hands, traffic cops sing "Oh, oh, oh it's magic" along with sanitation workers, office staff, firemen and other municipal employees.
-The whimsical video demonstrates how a well-run city works — with a little sleight of hand and a lot of hard work and planning: a combination that helped land the Middle Tennessee city on Livability’s 2017 list of Best Places to Live.
+The whimsical video demonstrates how a well-run city works — with a little sleight of hand and a lot of hard work and planning: a combination that helped land the Middle Tennessee city on Livability's Top 100 Best Places to Live twice!

 “There’s something about the charm of this city that sets it apart,” says Moore, an orthopedic surgeon who has been mayor of Franklin since 2011.
 “You sense it, feel it — it’s contagious.
 We have people that come to visit and decide to move here.
 This is a city that’s vibrant and alive, that’s growing.”